Interdisciplinary Learning and Teaching Department Chair

 ILT-AnnMarie-Ryan.pngBiography

 Ann Marie Ryan, Ph.D. is professor and chair for the Department of Interdisciplinary Learning and Teaching (ILT) at UTSA.
 She teaches courses in ILT and Curriculum and Instruction.
-Her areas of focus are teacher preparation, secondary education, the teaching of history and social studies, and the history of education and curriculum history.
+Her areas of focus are teacher preparation, secondary education, the teaching of history and social studies, and the history of education.
 Her teaching and research concentrate on the connections between teaching and learning in P-12 schools, communities, and teacher preparation.
 Within the history of education, she specializes in examining intersections between Catholic schools and public education policy in the United States from the early to mid-twentieth century.
-Ann Marie has published in top-tier journals including Teachers College Record, The History of Education Quarterly, The Journal of Teacher Education, Review of Research in Education, and the American Journal of Education
+Ann Marie has published in an array of journals including The Journal of Teacher Education, Review of Research in Education, and the American Journal of Education.

-Ann Marie has served as a co-editor for the Review of Research in Education.
+Ann Marie served as a co-editor for the Review of Research in Education.
 She and the editorial team worked on a volume focusing on teaching practices in P-20 educational settings and a second volume examining the quality of research evidence in education.
-She served as the Program Chair for Division F (History and Historiography) of AERA in 2017 and the President of the Organization of Educational Historians in 2019.
-She currently is Co-PI on the IES UTSA Pathways grant project.
-UTSA Pathways supports undergraduate students preparing for doctoral studies in education research by providing opportunities to learn about research, engage in education research, and be mentored by experts in their fields.
+She served as the Program Chair for Division F (History and Historiography) of AERA in 2017 and is a Past President of the Organization of Educational Historians.

 Dr. Ann Marie Ryan, Ph.D.